Try2Code/cdo-bindings/README.md

 ### Requirements

-Cdo.{rb,py} requires a working CDO binary, but has not special requirement to ruby or python.
-Both python2 and python3 are fully supported.
-The class interface of the ruby version requires at least ruby-2.x, the module interface (available in 'cdo_lib') works with ruby-1.9.x, too.  **Please note, that the module interface will be removed in the future.**
+Cdo.{rb,py} requires a working CDO binary and Ruby 2.x or Python 2.7/3.x The Ruby module interface (available as 'cdo_lib') works with ruby-1.9.x, too.
+**Please note, that it will be removed in the future.** -- It's not thread-safe and can be fully replaced by the class interface.

-For returning multi-dimensional arrays (numpy for python, narray for ruby) addtional netcdf-io modules are needed.
-These are scipy/netcdf4 for python and ruby-netcdf for ruby.
+Multi-dimensional arrays (numpy for python, narray for ruby) require addtional netcdf-io modules.
+These are [scipy](https://docs.scipy.org/doc/scipy/reference/io.html) or [python-netcdf4](https://pypi.python.org/pypi/netCDF4) for python and
+[ruby-netcdf](https://rubygems.org/gems/ruby-netcdf) for ruby.
 Because scipy has some difficulties with netcdf, I strongly recommend python-netcdf4.

 ## Usage